Liminal Consciousness: A Systemic Framework for ‚Altered States of Consciousness‘

 Manfred De Pari, Thomas Slunecko, Dennis Johnson

-Proceedings of the 61st Meeting of the International Society for the Systems Sciences (under review)
+Proceedings of the 61st Annual Meeting of the ISSS-2017 Vienna, Austria, 2017(1)

 Abstract: Academic psychology, both in research and theory, focuses mainly on rational consciousness.
 If it speaks about other forms of consciousness, these are foremost conceived of – and hence marginalized – as ‚altered states of consciousness.‘ The term ‚altered states of consciousness‘ consistently reproduces: 1. the positing of rational consciousness as a primal given; 2. the fixation on a (consciousness)process as a state; 3. the mistake to characterize something which is defined by constant alteration as ‚altered;‘ 4. a dichotomization of ’normal‘ and ‚altered‘, which conceals the ongoing reproduction of rational consciousness; and 5. the suggestion that non-rational consciousness is epistemically inferior, if not deviant.